perazz/fortran-bessels/README.md

 ```

 this package is approximately *2x faster* than gcc's intrinsic function.
+For the non-fortran-intrinsic functions, this package is ludicrously faster than the netlib counterpart!